keyvan/AspNetClientBlocker/readme.txt

 Twitter: http://twitter.com/keyvan
 Contact Info: http://keyvan.tel
 ******************************************************************
-This is an ASP.NET HTTP module written in C# to block the access of clients to a site based on their IP address.
-It supports a provider model to store the individual IP's or range of IP addresses.
+This is an ASP.NET HTTP module written in C# to block clients of a site based on their IP address.
+It supports a provider model to store the individual IP's or range of IP addresses, and has a default XML provider implementation.

 The implementation is described in details on my blog: